shahcompbio/pypeliner-hackathon/wdl/README.md

 ```
 virtualenv venv
 pip install -r requirements.txt
-export PYTHONPATH=/Users/mcphera1/Projects/pypeliner-hackathon/alignment/
+export PYTHONPATH=pypeliner-hackathon/alignment/
 ```

+replace `pypeliner-hackathon/alignment/` with the full path to the alignment repo.

-you will also need to install samtools, picard, bwa, maybe a few others
+you will also need to install samtools, picard, bwa, maybe a few others.

 ## running the example